clif-os/bdCard/README.md

 TODO:
-- fix the increase of opacity upon legend use
+- fix the increase of opacity upon legend use for fails
-- add notification counts / activity symbols to the navbar
 - add in download PDF
 - add in download JSON/CSV
-- fix the icon types from the pass/fail visualizer
-- add in
+- add in dynamic counts to the legend ?
+- consider adding in compiled criteria statements for filters and pass/fail visualizations

+TODO FROM FEEDBACK:
+- See if base map can clearly label city/town boundary lines
+- Figure out how we might “pre-load” a few maps showing some “classic” measures of gentrification and/or notable stories

+EXTRAS:
+- ESL Options (Spanish)
+- See if we can come up with a way to show transit stops and a tract’s distance from the nearest rapid transit stop.